-- A completed DMin Application - Evidence of Master of Divinity degree, or equivalent, from an accredited theological institution; a cumulative grade point average of at least 3.0 is expected. - Official transcripts from each college, university, and seminary attended - Four letters of reference - Vocational Essay - Application Fee - Interviews with a faculty member and the Director of Recruitment, Admissions and Financial Aid are required for Doctor of Ministry applicants.
-It is preferable that the application and essay be completed and submitted before scheduling interviews with the Admissions Office. - Application Deadline: May 1 Applications and supporting documents received by this date are reviewed in June for consideration of admission in the following Fall semester. - Because the achievement of a new level of competence in the practice of ministry is a program goal, requirements for admission also include at least three years of experience in ministry subsequent to the first graduate theological degree and evidence of capacity for an advanced level of competence and reflection. - Applicants to the DMin program are expected to have been engaged in professional ministry for at least three years after receiving the MDiv degree.
-Up to twenty percent (20%) of students in the degree program may be enrolled without the requisite three years of ministry experience at the time of admission if they demonstrate the level of competence and reflection appropriate for advanced, professional ministerial studies (ATS, Standard E.4.3).
+- A completed DMin Application - Evidence of Master of Divinity degree, or equivalent (see below), from an accredited theological institution; a cumulative grade point average of at least 3.0 is expected. - At least three years of professional ministry experience following the MDiv - · Official transcripts from each college, university, and seminary attended - Four letters of reference - Vocational Essay - Application Fee - Interviews with a faculty member and the Dean of Admissions.
+It is preferable that the application and essay be completed and submitted before scheduling interviews with the Admissions Office. - Application Deadline: July 1 Applications and supporting documents received by this date are reviewed in July for consideration for admission in the following Semester 1. - Up to twenty percent (20%) of students in the degree program may be enrolled without the requisite three years of ministry experience at the time of admission if they demonstrate the level of competence and reflection appropriate for advanced, professional ministerial studies (ATS, Standard E.4.3).
 To be considered for such admission, applicants must meet the following criteria: - They must have been engaged in consistent professional ministry during the five years immediately prior to application. - They are further required to submit their best example of written theological reflection on the practice of ministry for assessment by the Admissions Committee, including the Chair of the Doctor of Ministry Committee.